 Are PRP injections beneficial to anyone?

-Unfortunately, not everyone benefits from PRP injections, just like all other treatment.
-People who suffer from severe degenerative changes in joint cartilage or arthritis have limited success due to the damages being too far gone.
+Unfortunately, quite like any treatment, not everyone will benefit from PRP injection treatment, just like all other treatment.
+However, the majority of people fortunately do respond extremely well.
+People with severe degenerative changes and in stage osteoarthritis are obviously more difficult to treat.
 We cannot stress enough that treatment should be performed earlier rather than later, our philosophy is joint preservation.
 Patients with severe degenerative changes or severe injury relating to cartilage damage often require surgery.
 PRP injections however, do benefit adults of all ages who experience mild to moderate joint damage and pain.

 Sports medicine providers also often use PRP injections to help athletes return to their sport faster after injuries.